gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 There are **4 models** — up-front, up-rear, down-front, down-rear (both corners of an axle share).

+**The same 4 models and 4 files serve both pressure and height-sensor mode.** In pressure mode the samples hold psi; in height mode they hold height %.
+This keeps the ML layer unchanged at the cost of one rule:
+**the stored AI data is only valid for the mode it was collected in — clear it when switching modes** (controller/app "clear AI data", or `clearPressureData()`).
+Mixed data trains a meaningless model.
+The untrained default follows the active mode (`OFFSET_DEFAULT_PSI` vs `OFFSET_DEFAULT_LEVEL`).

 ### The model

 `OffsetModel` is a 3-coefficient linear fit of the offset (psi).
 Features (`computeFeatures`, scaled by